Skip to Content

 Brisket in the Oven

-Learning how to cook juicy, tender brisket in the oven is an easy, hassle-free way to serve BBQ beef brisket when you don’t have a smoker or grill.
-However, oven-baked brisket is still a labor of love so set aside plenty of time to prepare it.
+Cooking juicy, tender brisket in the oven is a hassle-free alternative to using a smoker or grill.
+While convenient, oven-baked brisket is still a labor of love, so set aside plenty of time to prepare it.

 Full recipe with measurements is found in the recipe card below